gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy shook her head.
 "I have no idea."

 "Hm.
 But here, please."
 Private Thokmay stopped and shrugged off her coat again.
-"No, please—the Scholar-Candidate's spell really did warm me up."
+"No, please—the learned's spell really did warm me up."
 When Noxy hesitated, he added,
-"Besides, if the rest of the soldiers see me wearing it, they'll make jokes for weeks."
+"Besides, if the rest of the soldiers see me wearing it, they'll tease me for weeks."

 Noxy took it from him.
 The inside was damp,